lng-ng/anonify/README.md

 | 12 | M | 42 |
 | 16 | F | 28 |

-Therefore, an anonymization tool like [ARX](https://github.com/arx-deidentifier/arx/) can also be used to produce a suitable input.
 #### Configuration file
 Options are given in the JSON configuration file.
 Below are descriptions of the fields.
 | Field | Description